Applying for a Licence After a Ban – Early Return of Licence

 It is possible after having had a ban to ask for your licence to be re-instated earlier to the court that disqualified you.

-We help numerous clients prove that they should be allowed their driving licence reinstated and navigate the pitfalls of dealing with the CPS who almost certainly will oppose any application.
+We help numerous clients prove that they should be allowed their driving licence to be reinstated and navigate the pitfalls of dealing with the CPS who almost certainly will oppose any application.
 The court will take the following into account:

 - Character of the person making the application